OpenPecha/Toolkit/README.md

 ## Installation
 ```
-$ pip install openpoti
+$ pip install openpecha
 ```

 ## Usage
-Frist we need to download all the poti which are in openpoti format.
+Frist we need to download all the poti which are in openpecha format.
 ```
-$ openpoti download --help
+$ openpecha download --help
-Usage: openpoti download [OPTIONS]
+Usage: openpecha download [OPTIONS]

   Command to download poti.
 If id and batch options are not provided then it
   will download all the poti.